HOME / GRAMMAR EXERCISES / PAST PARTICIPLES 1

 level: Beginner (A1/A2)

 Past participles are used in perfect tenses, passive constructions, and as adjectives — so getting them right is essential across a wide range of grammar.
-Some verbs form the past participle regularly (add -ed); others are irregular and must be memorised.
+Some verbs form the past participle regularly (add -ed); others are irregular and must be memorized.
 The grammar review below explains the three main uses and lists the key irregular forms.

 GRAMMAR REVIEW!
 Past participles — forms and uses